chanzuckerberg/data-guidance/standards/imaging/1.0.0/imaging_schema.md

 - **Acquisition** — acquisition software and hardware configuration.
 - **Channel description** — per-channel settings.

+**For general images:**
+All metadata are stored at the OME-Zarr group level.
 **For high content screening (HCS):**
-- Plate-level: data description, instrument, acquisition.
+- Plate-level metadata: data description, instrument, acquisition.
-- Well-level: subject, procedure, channel description.
+- Well-level metadata: subject, procedure, channel description.

 For data in Zarr format, the metadata defined by [OME-Zarr](https://ngff.openmicroscopy.org/0.1/) SHOULD be implemented.<br>
 For the full set of metadata for CryoET data, see [here](TBD). <br>